By continuing to use this site, you agree to the use of cookies in accordance with our privacy policy.

 Study abroad opportunity

-Spend a semester at Syracuse University’s center in London, England, where you can take CRS courses in creative industries, visual culture, presentational speaking and more.
+Spend a semester at Syracuse University’s center in London, England; Madrid, Spain; Strasbourg, France; or Florence, Italy.
 Or explore another study abroad destination through Syracuse Abroad, which offers more than 100 programs in over 60 countries.

 VPA LA Semester